On this page: Research Interests | Research Group | Motivation | Projects and Contributions | Additional Information &

 Manifold-based Compressive Sensing and Manifold Learning

-A. Eftekhari and M. B. Wakin, New Analysis of Manifold Embeddings and Signal Recovery from Compressive Measurements, to appear in Applied and Computational Harmonic Analysis, 2014. ( authors' copy)
+A. Eftekhari and M. B. Wakin, New Analysis of Manifold Embeddings and Signal Recovery from Compressive Measurements, Applied and Computational Harmonic Analysis, vol. 39, no. 1, pp. 67-109, July 2015. ( authors' copy)

 H. L. Yap, M. B. Wakin, and C.J.
 Rozell, Stable Manifold Embeddings with Structured Random Matrices, IEEE Journal of Selected Topics in Signal Processing, vol. 7, no. 4, pp. 720-730, August 2013. ( authors' copy)